ncgaz/ncg-dataset/README.md

   - `diffs/` - A directory containing, for each version, the changes from (triples added to and removed from) the previous version

-## Adding a new version
+## Creating a new version of the dataset

-New versions are generated from CSV files.
-To add a new version, do the following:
+New versions of the dataset are generated from files in the `contributions/` directory.
+To generate a new version, do the
+following:

-1. Create a new directory under the `versions/` directory.
+1. Create a new directory under the `contributions/` directory.
 The directory should be named according to the following pattern:

-    `[date]-[tag]-[ADD | REPLACE]`
+    `[date]-[tag]-[ADD | REPLACE | UPDATE]`

     `date` should be the date of the version in `YYYY-MM-DD` format.

     `tag` should be a short hyphenated description of the changes, e.g. `city-founding-dates`.

-    `ADD` means the changes only add new data. `REPLACE` means that the changes should replace existing data.
-(More specifically:
+    `ADD` means the changes only add new data.

-    `REPLACE` means that if a triple `[ s p o ]` is among the changes, then any existing triples that share the same subject and predicate will be removed before that triple is added.)
+    `REPLACE` means that the changes should replace existing data.
+(More specifically: `REPLACE` means that if a triple `[ s p o ]` is among the changes, then any existing triples that share the same subject and predicate will be removed before that triple is added.)

+    `UPDATE` means that the changes are the result of a [SPARQL UPDATE](https://www.w3.org/TR/sparql11-update/) operation, which could remove and add arbitrary triples.

     For example, a set of changes added to the dataset on June 4, 2021 that add founding dates to cities in the gazetteer might be named `2021-06-04-city-founding-dates-ADD`.

-1. Put the CSV file under this new directory as `data.csv`, e.g.:

-    `contributions/2021-06-04-city-founding-dates-ADD/data.csv`

-1. In the same directory as the `data.csv` file, create a `metadata.json` file that describes the changes and who made them, e.g.:
+1. In this new directory, create a `metadata.json` file that describes the changes and who made them, e.g.:

    ```json
    {